CBSE Class 12 English Lesson 3 Journey to the end of the Earth Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 Prognosis- a forecast of the likely outcome of a situation

-Explanation of the above passage: It was a very different experience for the narrator as being a South Inidan sun-worshipping man, it was hard for him or anyone else to imagine living in a place where 90 percent of the Earth’s total ice volumes are stored.
+Explanation / Answer: It was a very different experience for the narrator as being a South Inidan sun-worshipping woman, it was hard for her or anyone else to imagine living in a place where 90 percent of the Earth’s total ice volumes are stored.
 Not only biologically or physically difficult, but also for imagination.
 A place untouched by humans and their inventions, it gives an experience that makes you forget about all the other things.
 From small creatures like midges and mites to huge creatures like blue whales and icebergs as big as countries, everything can be found in Antarctica.
 Days are never ending with sun light all the time falling on the Southern Hemisphere.
 It is such a quiet place interrupted only by falling mass of snow rapidly down a mountain.
 It is a setting that forces you to ponder upon earth’s geological history and helps you foresee future which for humans, doesn’t seem very pleasant.

 Passage: Human civilisations have been around for a paltry 12,000 years — barely a few seconds on the geological clock.
 In that short amount of time, we’ve managed to create quite a ruckus, etching our dominance over Nature with our villages, towns, cities, megacities.
 The rapid increase of human populations has left us battling with other species for limited resources, and the unmitigated burning of fossil fuels has now created a blanket of carbon dioxide around the world, which is slowly but surely increasing the average global temperature.